umhau/xen-server-tools/README.txt

 use the raid-autoconf.sh script to create new raid drives.
 It will handle all the formatting, etc, so they just have to be present and unmounted.

+To add another drive to the array later, see: zackreed.me/adding-an-extra-disk-to-an-mdadm-array/, ve3nrt.wordpress.com/2012/07/11/adding-a-drive-to-a-raid-6-array-with-mdadm/

 Space, fault tolerance, and performance shown as ratios of single drive performance.